confio/ts-relayer/spec/ibc-setup.md

 ### init

-This is used once to setup a new key and configuration file:
+This is used to setup a new key and configuration file.

+`ibc-setup init` will:
+- initialize a home dir if it doesn't exist
+- check for `registry.yaml` in the home dir and if missing, will download it from a default location

 `ibc-setup init --src=XYZ --dest=ABC` will:

+- initialize a home dir if it doesn't exist
-- check for `registry.yaml` in the home dir and if missing, will download it from a default location.
+- check for `registry.yaml` in the home dir and if missing, will download it from a default location
 - generate a new mnemonic phrase
 - initialize `app.yaml` in the home dir (if missing) with: